sasha39612/Personal-Finance-Tracker/back/README.md

 ### Creating migration

-Typeorm automatically tracks all entities by file name \*.entity,ts and to generate run script for naming please follow kebab-case as for files
+Typeorm automatically tracks all entities by file name \*.entity.ts and to generate run script for naming please follow kebab-case as for files

 ```bash
   $ npm run migration:generate create-new-table